 Founded in 1985, Capitol Securities Management, Inc. is a privately owned full-service retail brokerage and investment advisory firm headquartered in the Mid-Atlantic.
 Since our inception, we have approached financial management with a unique philosophy that makes our clients and advisors our first priorities.
 We empower our investment professionals to provide personalized wealth management services and portfolio designs based on their clients' individual needs.
-We offer insurance and investment products and services directly and through our clearing custodian, Raymond James & Associates Asset Management Services ("RJ", "Raymond James, of the "Custodian") CSM has no banking division and does not develop any proprietary products for sale to clients.
+We offer insurance and investment products and services directly and through our clearing custodian, Raymond James & Associates Asset Management Services ("RJA", "Raymond James, or the "Custodian"), member New York Stock Exchange/SIPC.
+CSM has no banking division and does not develop any proprietary products for sale to clients.
 CSM is owned 100% by CS Financial Group Inc., a holding company formed in Delaware.
 Joseph A. Jianos, Chief Executive Officer of CSM, is the largest shareholder of the holding company.